ben-dent/Contract-Cheating-Analysis/docs/installation.rst

 https://www.python.org

-You will also need PyPi, which is usually installed by default with Python on version 3.4 onwards.
+You will also need PyPi (which must be pip3), which is usually installed by default with Python on version 3.4 onwards.
-If you do need to install it:
+There is currently a problem with the default on MacOS so if you do need to install it:

 **Debian/Ubuntu:**
 ::